Lemmings (video game): Ports and expansions

 The game's popularity on the Amiga led to its rapid porting to many other platforms, and it is regarded as one of the most widely ported video games.
-Within a year of its release, the game had been ported to the Atari ST, Sinclair Spectrum, PC and SNES.
+Within a year of its release, the game had been ported to the Atari ST, ZX Spectrum, IBM PC compatibles, and Super NES.
 David Jones stated that after porting the game to 20 systems, he stopped keeping count of additional ports.
-Other commercial ports of the original game include 3DO, Acorn Archimedes, Apple IIGS, Macintosh, CDTV, Commodore 64, Nintendo Entertainment System, Master System, Mega Drive, PC Engine, CD-i, and X68000.
+Other official ports were released for 3DO, Archimedes, Apple IIGS, Classic Mac OS, CDTV, Commodore 64, NES, Master System, Mega Drive, PC Engine, CD-i, and X68000.

 The license to the Lemmings intellectual property had remained with Psygnosis, which became part of Sony Computer Entertainment in 1993 but ultimately folded in 2012, leaving Lemmings as a Sony property.
 Sony has used that to craft more modern remakes.
 In early 2006, Sony released a remake of Lemmings for the PlayStation Portable, developed by Team17.
 It features all 120 levels from the original game, 36 brand-new levels as well as DataPack support (similar to the Extra Track system featured in Wipeout Pure), and a user-level editor.
 Every level in the game is a pre-rendered 3D landscape, although their gameplay is still 2D and remains faithful to the original game.
 User levels can be constructed from pre-rendered objects and distributed by uploading them to a PlayStation-specific Lemmings online community.
 The soundtrack also marks the final video game score created by longtime composer Tim Follin after he announced his retirement from the industry in mid-2005.
 In October 2006 the game was ported by developer Rusty Nutz for the PlayStation 2 with use of the EyeToy.
 The basic change in the concept is that the player must stretch and use their limbs in the recorded picture to aid the lemmings.